-The "Annual Fund Operating Expenses" table describes the fees incurred by each Portfolio (not including the VA Short-Term Fixed Portfolio) for the services provided by the Advisor for the fiscal year ended October 31, 2019.
+The "Annual Fund Operating Expenses" table describes the fees incurred by each Portfolio (not including the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio) for the services provided by the Advisor for the fiscal year ended October 31, 2020.
 The "Management Fee" listed in the "Annual Fund Operating Expenses" table for each Portfolio provides the investment management fee that was payable by the Portfolio to the Advisor.
 The VA Global Bond Portfolio's investment management fees are based on an effective annual rate of 0.25% of the first \$100 million of average daily net assets and 0.20% of average daily net assets exceeding \$100 million.
 The Advisor, not the International Equity Portfolios or Fixed Income Portfolios, compensates the sub-advisors.

-The "Annual Fund Operating Expenses" table for the VA Short-Term Fixed Portfolio describes the management fee to be paid by the Portfolio as a result of a decrease in the management fee payable by the Portfolio effective February 28, 2019.
-The rate of the management fee payable to the Advisor by the VA Short-Term Fixed Portfolio was reduced from 0.25% to 0.18% of the Portfolio's average daily net assets on an annualized basis effective February 28, 2019.
+The "Annual Fund Operating Expenses" tables for the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio describe the management fee to be paid by each Portfolio as a result of a decrease in the management fee payable by the Portfolio effective February 28, 2021.
+The rate of the management fee payable to the Advisor by the VA Global Moderate Allocation Portfolio was reduced from 0.25% to 0.23% of the Portfolio's average daily net assets on an annualized basis effective February 28, 2021.
+The rate of from 0.30% to 0.27% of the Portfolio's average daily net assets on an annualized basis effective February 28, 2021.